 Trauma/injury and degeneration are the two most common causes of rotator cuff injury.
 Injury to the rotator cuff causes tears in one or more tendons which attach to the head of the humerus (arm bone).
 It can result in either a partial tear or complete tear.
 These tears can be grouped into 2 categories:

 -Acute tears usually happen in cases of lifting something heavy with a sudden jerk or falling on an outstretched arm.

 Patients commonly experience symptoms like pain while using the arm or while resting in advanced cases, weakness of the arm due to repeated use, and a cracking noise in the shoulder while moving it.
-Aging is a common reason for degeneration.
+Age is a common factor for degeneration.
 Professionals who engage in repetitive activity of the shoulder joint for e.g. athletes, carpenters, painters etc. are also prone to rotator cuff injuries or degeneration and might need to see an expert rotator cuff surgeon.

-How Onto Orthopedics differs:
+How Onto Orthopedics Differs: